|

 White rice in a bowl with a spoon.

-How to Make White Rice on the Stove
+How to Make the Best White Rice Recipe

 Cooking perfect White Rice on the Stovetop might sound basic, but it’s one of those kitchen skills I have mastered and use weekly!
 Getting it right is all about understanding ratios, timing, and small tweaks that make a big difference.
 With this easy method, you’ll get fluffy, tender rice every time without any mushiness!